 The CEPS Programme Office (CEPS PO) based in Versailles, France, implements the decisions of the CEPS Programme Board and manages the daily operation of the system.

-When the CEPS was created more than fifty years ago, there were two governing bodies: the Central Europe Pipeline Office (CEPO), and the Central Europe Pipeline Policy Committee (CEPPC).
+When the CEPS was created more than 50 years ago, there were two governing bodies: the Central Europe Pipeline Office (CEPO) and the Central Europe Pipeline Policy Committee (CEPPC).
 The former was responsible for all decisions related to the operation of the network and the latter for the general policy and finances.
 The executive agency, named the Central Europe Operating Agency (CEOA), was created on 1 January 1958.

 In 1997, the North Atlantic Council endorsed the new Central Europe Pipeline Management Organisation (CEPMO) Charter approved by the two directing bodies.
-The Charter defined the structure and responsibilities of the new management organization of the CEPS: CEPMO, which comprised one single CEPMO Board of Directors (BoD) and the Agency (CEPMA).
+The Charter defined the structure and responsibilities of the new management organisation of the CEPS: CEPMO, which comprised one single CEPMO Board of Directors (BoD) and the Agency (CEPMA).

-On 1 July 2012, the new NATO Support Organisation (NSPO) was created by merging the former NATO Maintenance and Supply Organisation (NAMSO), the former NATO Airlift Management Organisation (NAMO) and the former Central Europe Pipeline Management Organisation (CEPMO).
+On 1 July 2012, the NATO Support Organisation (NSPO) was created by merging the former NATO Maintenance and Supply Organisation (NAMSO), the former NATO Airlift Management Organisation (NAMO) and the former Central Europe Pipeline Management Organisation (CEPMO).
 The former CEPMO became the CEPS Programme within the NSPO.
 The former CEPMA became the CEPS Programme Office (CEPS PO) within the NATO Support Agency (NSPA).

 In the post-Cold War period, the Board and the Agency were faced with the challenge of maintaining the necessary CEPS capability with reduced national defence budgets.